scala/scala-lang/blog/_posts/2016-03-14-announcing-the-scala-center.md

 [Play](https://www.playframework.com/), to name just a few.

 The large user base and the diversity of projects built on Scala mean that there are many demands on the language and its tool set.
 There is also a large pool of capable and motivated contributors.
-The first mission of the Scala center is to consult with the user community, define common goals, and organize contributions and its own resources to achieve these goals.
+The first mission of the Scala Center is to consult with the user community, define common goals, and organize contributions and its own resources to achieve these goals.